fareen341/Python-Programming/README.md

 </pre>

 # Programs Practice
-1. Get the 2nd larget value in a list
+1. Get the 2nd larget value in a list.
 2. The given list ["abc", "def"] convert the list in [["a", "b", "c"], ["d", "e", "f"]].
 3. Reverse the name "fareen".
 4. Fine a pallindrome.